 If Dr. Añonuevo detects gum disease, intervention depends on the stage of the infection and how far the gums, teeth and supporting tissues and bone have deteriorated.

 The first line of defense is usually a professional deep cleaning known as scaling and root planing.
-Plaque and calculus are carefully removed below the gum line and on the tooth roots.
-The tooth roots are smoothed to prevent plaque from accumulating again.
+Plaque and calculus are carefully removed below the gum line and on the tooth roots under local anesthesia.
+The tooth roots are smoothed to make it easier for your gums to reattach to the teeth, and to prevent plaque from accumulating again.
 Antibiotic medication may be placed chairside or prescribed for pharmacy pick-up in conjunction with the deep cleaning, depending on the circumstances.

 If gum disease is more advanced, Dr. Añonuevo will work with a periodontist for further options.
 Pocket reduction may be necessary to have the gum tissue folded back and any irregular surfaces of damaged bone smoothed.
 Bacteria will be removed and the gum tissue is closed.
 Plus, bone or gum grafts may be used to stimulate the body’s ability to regenerate bone or tissue.